 Let’s go through this algorithm step by step.
 The first step is the image pyramid generation.

 We can recursively obtain pyramid levels one by one.
 This approach is faster than generation of levels “on the fly” but at the expense of additional memory consumption.
 An overhead isn’t as large as it may seem: asymptotically, for a pyramid with scale factor of two we’ll need only twice as much memory space as required for an original image.
-All output pixels can be computed independently therefore we create thread for each output location (x,y) and obtain output value by averaging over four source locations:
+All output pixels can be computed independently, therefore we create thread for each output location (x,y) and obtain output value by averaging over four source locations: